JRGTH/BSD-Bootcode-Updater/README.md

 ## Installation

-For now there is no installer yet, but you can simply copy and paste the single line command below on ssh for installation:
+There is no installer, but you can simply copy and paste the single line command below on ssh for installation:

 ```
 fetch --no-verify-peer https://github.com/JRGTH/BSD-Bootcode-Updater/archive/master.zip && tar -xvf master.zip --strip-components 1 'BSD-Bootcode-Updater-main/bootcode-update' && chmod 555 bootcode-update && mv bootcode-update /usr/local/sbin/ && rm master.zip && rehash